microsoft/vidur/simulator/metrics/README.md

-# Understanding metrics logged by simulator
+# Understanding metrics logged by the simulator

 ## Preliminaries